DiffuGR: Generative Document Retrieval with Diffusion Language Models: Method

 \subsection{Construction of DocIDs}

-A key factor in GR is the design of DocIDs.
-Unlike dense retrieval methods, where continuous vectors implicitly encode document semantics, GR requires DocIDs to be discrete, compact, and decodable.
-To systematically study the effect of DocIDs for DiffuGR, we explore both learnable DocIDs and n-gram based linguistic DocIDs.
+A key component of GR is the design of DocIDs.
+Unlike dense retrieval methods, GR requires DocIDs to be discrete, compact, and decodable.
+To systematically examine the role of DocID design in DiffuGR, we consider two classes of identifiers: \emph{learnable DocIDs} and \emph{text-based DocIDs}.